KaixiangYang6/P5.js/example_app/P5js Notes.md

 **mouseIsPressed** //to test if the mouse is being held down, used as a condition for determining true or false

-**mousePressed**   //for the event, **the moment** when the mouse is being clicked, all the stuff that happens after that is it being held down? used as a condition for determining true or false
+**mousePressed**   //global event.
+For the event, **the moment** when the mouse is being clicked, all the stuff that happens after that is it being held down?
+It can be used as a condition for determining true or false.

 ## 构建类Class